 This course focuses on national and state health policy in relation to the U.S. health system within the context of global health policy.
-A key behavior is to develop your voice as a nurse.
+A key behavior is to develop your voice as a master's-prepared nurse.
 Students explore the broader aspects of health policy processes and development.
 Key policies are analyzed and critiqued in order to recognize inherent assumptions.
 Students also develop an action framework for challenging existing health policies or in creating new policies.
-Pre-requisites: Acceptance into the MSN Program or permission of the instructor.
+Prerequisite: Acceptance into the MSN Program or permission of the instructor

-NSG 590: Introduction to Nursing Research Project During this directed study, each student will be expected to communicate with their advisor to identify a topic for the project.
+NSG 590: Introduction to Nursing Research Project

+During this directed study, each student will be expected to communicate with their advisor to identify a topic for the project.
 The student and the advisor will establish a timeline for project completion.
-Pre-requisites: Acceptance into the MSN program or permission of the instructor.
+Prerequisite: Acceptance into the MSN program or permission of the instructor

-NSG 690: Nursing Research Project I (1 hour) NSG 690: Nursing Research Project I (1 hour) During this directed study, each student is expected to begin work towards completion of the individual scholarly project.
-Each student provides a brief overview of scholarly project to their Project Committee.
-Pre-requisites or Concurrent: NSG 501, NSG 503, NSG 505, NSG 511, NSG 513, and NSG 601.
+NSG 690: Nursing Research Project I (1 hour)

+During this directed study, each student is expected to begin work towards completion of the individual scholarly project.
+Each student provides a brief overview of the scholarly project to their Project Committee.
+Prerequisites or Concurrent: NSG 501, NSG 503, NSG 505, NSG 511, NSG 513, and NSG 601

-NSG 691: Nursing Research Project II (2 hours) During this directed study, each student will complete the individual scholarly project based on the agreement made with the Project Committee.
-Pre-requisites or Concurrent: NSG 501, NSG 503, NSG 505, NSG 511, NSG 513, and NSG 601.
+NSG 691: Nursing Research Project II (2 hours)

+During this directed study, each student will complete the individual scholarly project based on the agreement made with the Project Committee.
+Prerequisites or Concurrent: NSG 501, NSG 503, NSG 505, NSG 511, NSG 513, and NSG 601